 Helmut - or the Baron von Petersdorff as he was referred to his entire life - learned to skate at the famous Swiss skating resorts prior to The Great War - a fitting locale as his family had ties to Switzerland which dated back to the thirteenth century.
-During the War, he gave an exhibition at a domestic competition held at the Berliner Schlittschuhclub with Thea Frenssen - one of his very few known connections to amateur skating.
+In 1917, he won the Bezirks-Kunstlaufen competition in pairs skating with Thea Frenssen - one of his very few known connections to amateur skating.

 Following the War, the Baron emigrated from Amsterdam to Buenos Aires, Argentina, taking a job teaching ballroom dance at the Palais de Glace, a ballroom that was once South America's first ice rink.
 It was in this venue that another Baron - Porteno trendsetter Baron Antonio de Marchi - later staged tango soirees, after which the dance was accepted by local high society.